Food Safety Courses

 Caring About Food Safety

 Caring About Food Safety is for anyone who buys, prepares, handles or serves food to family and friends, and people in workplaces that provide food to others.
-It will be useful for people whose clients are more susceptible to food-borne illness, and for whom there are no mandated food-safety training requirements – such as operators of child daycares or small, residential care facilities.
+It is useful for people whose clients are more susceptible to food-borne illness, and for whom there are no mandated food-safety training requirements.
+These include operators of child daycares of small, residential care facilities.